Aunt Vom and the Great Feminist Uprising

 Clopton Mandrill Inventor’s Extravaganza

 My dear coal scuttles, I do hope you faithful readers are hale and hearty (both of you).
 It’s been a while since I posted, but a great deal has happened.
 I have had the plague, but recovered with the assistance of some new fangled inoculation and the sweat of a black toad in my morning tea.
 Folly is safely contained in, well, a container (Aunt Bench has restricted her movements to an underground bunker for the good of the community).
 Aunt Vom is in the nick again, the dear woman decided to pick a fight with her local MP.
-We’re unsure why, but apparently it kicked off after the rugby.
+We’re unsure why, but apparently it kicked off after the rugby and a heated argument about expenses.

 Well, exciting news!
 Clopton Mandrill is a hub of boffins.
 There are many bearded clever folk here, not including the women in may family.
 We are hosting our annual inventors extravaganza, and people from as far as Murmansk and Dursley are coming.
 It really is the most thrilling thing, as you will see from the photographs, we are at the forefront of technology in Gloucestershire.